Saturday, August 29, 2020

 It Takes A Village

-Those statements described The School Nurse nearly eleven years ago!
+Those statements described me, The School Nurse, years & years ago!

 Then, one crisp fall day in 2009, the future founder of Moms Who Care (MWC)